What’s credit card protection?

 Purchase protection is provided by some credit card providers to protect you if your goods are lost or stolen within a certain period of time.

-Although it’s a bit of a sore subject, and the adverts were quite annoying, payment protection insurance (PPI) can cover payments for your credit cards if you find yourself unable to.
+Although it’s a bit of a sore subject, payment protection insurance (PPI) can cover payments for your credit cards if you find yourself unable to.
 Read more in our guide to PPI.

 Chargeback is a type of protection that lets your card issuer reclaim money from the seller’s bank, to get you a refund.